Summary

 | March 2026 | Computer Use Update | Full desktop control, browser automation, expanded tool integrations |

-Each update has meaningfully expanded what Cowork can do.
-The March 2026 computer use update was particularly significant, as it gave Cowork the ability to directly interact with your computer’s graphical interface — opening applications, clicking buttons, filling forms, and navigating websites just as a human would.
+Each update has meaningfully expanded Cowork’s capabilities.
+The March 2026 computer use update was particularly significant, as it gave Cowork the ability to interact directly with the computer’s graphical interface, opening applications, clicking buttons, filling forms, and navigating websites in the manner of a human user.

 Multi-Step Task Execution

-This is the foundational capability that separates Cowork from a standard chatbot.
-When you give Cowork a complex task, it breaks it down into steps, executes each one, handles errors and edge cases along the way, and delivers a completed result.
+This is the foundational capability that distinguishes Cowork from a standard chatbot.
+Given a complex task, Cowork decomposes it into steps, executes each one, handles errors and edge cases, and delivers a completed result.

-Consider a task like preparing a board meeting brief.
-With a traditional AI assistant, you would need to:
+Consider the task of preparing a board-meeting brief.
+With a traditional AI assistant, the following sequence is required:

 - Ask for a summary of recent financial performance